Loss Of Appetite Due To Chemotherapy

 • try to keep the normal mealtime routine for your family and encourage sitting with the rest of the family to talk

-• introduce some fun meals like picnics, video nights and party settings with your child helping to choose the foods served
+• introduce some fun meals like picnics, video nights and party settings where your child can help choose the foods served

 • use the time when your child is feeling well to boost their food intake